iszczesniak/cpp/containers/index.md

 ## Emplacement

-Emplacement creates an object based on the arguments we provide, as opposed to insertion that expects an already-created object.

-An emplacement function takes the arguments for the constructor of the element, and passes them (forwards, technically speaking) to the constructor.
+Emplacement creates an object based on the arguments we provide, as opposed to insertion that expects a ready object.
+An emplacement function takes the arguments for the constructor of the object, and passes them (*forwards*, technically speaking) to the constructor.

-Therea are three cases:

-* the target place is available

-*

-*

-The target place (e.g., the place where the container should emplace the element)

-A container **tries** to emplace the element.
-Tries, because the place for the element might be already taken by some other element, e.g., when we emplace at the front of a non-empty vector.
-If that happens, the new element is created in a different memory location, and then moved into the required place.

-Emplacing is the fastest: a container **tries** to create the element *in place* (using the placement `new` operator).
-No copying, no moving... if the target place isn't already occupied.
+The container knows the **target place** (i.e., the place in memory) for the value being emplaced, because it manages the memory for its elements.

+If the target place doesn't already store an object (e.g., the place for the first element of an empty vector), the container creates an object in that place.
+If the target place already stores an object, the container assignes to it a temporary object created with the forwarded arguments.
+Alternatively, I'd reckon, the target place could have its object destroyed, and a new object could be created in its place, but that ain't so.

 We emplace by calling an emplacement function of a container.
 Containers have various functions for emplacing with slight semantic